 [EMPLOYER STREET ADDRESS]

 [EMPLOYER CITY, STATE, ZIP]

 I am writing to express my interest in working as a [NURSING POSITION] at [ORGANIZATION NAME].
 As a dedicated registered nurse with [#] years of work experience, I am confident that I have the skills and qualifications necessary to provide value to your organization in this role.

-Throughout my nursing career, I have gained a wealth of experience providing patient care in various healthcare settings, performing patient assessments, and administering medications to patients.
+Throughout my nursing career, I have gained a wealth of experience providing patient care in various healthcare settings performing patient assessments and physical exams, recording medical history, and administering medications.
 My passion for nursing has led me to pursue additional training and certifications, including [RELEVANT CERTIFICATIONS AND TRAINING].
 In my current position of [CURRENT POSITION] at [CURRENT EMPLOYER], I have worked with diverse patient populations and interdisciplinary healthcare teams to successfully ensure ideal patient outcomes.

-I am seriously interested in a position at [ORGANIZATION NAME] because of its reputation for providing exceptional patient care and fostering a supportive work environment.
-I believe that my proven ability to provide compassionate patient care, strong clinical skills, and dedication to teamwork make me a perfect fit for your organization.
+I am seriously interested in a position at [ORGANIZATION NAME] because of its reputation for providing exceptional attention to patients and fostering a supportive work environment.
+I believe that my proven ability to provide compassionate care, strong clinical skills, and dedication to teamwork make me a perfect fit for your organization.

 Thank you for considering my application.
 I look forward to the opportunity to discuss my qualifications further.